metab0t/PyOptInterface/docs/source/numpy.md

   name: python3
 ---

-# Numpy Container and N-queens Problem
+# Matrix Modeling

-In the previous [container](container.md) section, we have introduced the `tupledict` container to store and manipulate multi-dimensional data.
+In the previous [container](container.md) section, we have introduced the `tupledict` container to store and manipulate multidimensional data.

-However, due to the Bring Your Own Container (BYOC) principle, variables and constraints in PyOptInterface can just simple Python objects that can be stored in Numpy `ndarrays` directly as a multi-dimensional array, and you can enjoy the features of Numpy such like [fancy-indexing](https://numpy.org/doc/stable/user/basics.indexing.html) automatically.
+However, due to the Bring Your Own Container (BYOC) principle, variables and constraints in PyOptInterface can just simple Python objects that can be stored in Numpy `ndarray` directly as a multidimensional array, and you can enjoy the features of Numpy such like [fancy-indexing](https://numpy.org/doc/stable/user/basics.indexing.html) automatically.

+## N-queen problem

-We will use N-queens problem as example to show how to use Numpy `ndarrays` as container to store 2-dimensional variables and construct optimization model.
+We will use N-queens problem as example to show how to use Numpy `ndarray` as container to store 2-dimensional variables and construct optimization model.

 Firstly, we import the necessary modules: